Fairyland of Festivities

 Site of Bonhomme’s Palace

 At the very beginning, the Palace was built in Place d’Youville.
 In the early 1970s, it was built on the Esplanade du Parlement.
 In 1999, the Palace was built in front of the Drill Hall since repairs were being done in front of the Parliament.
 From 2000 to 2011, Bonhomme’s Ice Palace was set at Place de l’Assemblée-Nationale, near the traffic circle.
 In 2012, the Palace will be directly on the Plains of Abraham.
+In 2014, he resurfaced in his prime spot in front of the Parliament in Place de l’Assemblée-Nationale.
 Look at the photographs!